7 Signs You're Trauma Bonded — And What It Actually Means for Recovery

 What Trauma Bonding Means for Recovery

-The most important thing to understand: trauma bonding doesn't mean the relationship was secretly good, doesn't mean you're making a freely chosen decision to stay, and doesn't mean you're weak or broken.
+Trauma bonding doesn't mean the relationship was secretly good.
+It doesn't mean you're freely choosing to stay.
+It doesn't mean you're broken.

 Recovery from trauma bonding isn't primarily a matter of deciding harder to leave.
 It's a matter of understanding the mechanism, getting the right support, and giving your nervous system the sustained experience of safety it needs to recalibrate.